 Okay, now you know some of those "peer-reviewed" papers may be bluffing.
 How to tell if they are really bluffing?
 Before telling you my answer, let's see how those papers are produced:

 - To make sure that the contribution is novel, they authors must propose something new.
 To insure it looks challenging, the proposal must be complicated.
 The easiest way to create such techniques is to mix the existing ones, such as ANN+PSO+ARIMA, etc.

 - To make sure that nobody can reproduce the results, the data used in the case study must be proprietary.
 Since all we need to have the paper accepted is to have it go through the reviewers and editor(s).
 An unpopular dataset is fine too, because the reviewers don't bother to spend the time reproducing the work.

 - To make sure that the results can justify the breakthrough, the forecasts must be close to perfection.
 The proposed models must beat the existing ones to death.
 How to accomplish that?
 Since the authors have the complete knowledge of the future dataset, just fine tune the model so that it outperform the others in the forecast period.
 This is called "peeking the future".

 In reality, it is very hard to build the models or methods that can dominate the state of the art.
-Certainly it doesn't come from a "hybrid" of the existing ones.
+It rarely comes from ab arbitrary "hybrid" of the existing ones.
 Instead, the breakthroughs (or major improvement) come from using new variables that people have not yet completely understood in the past, borrowing the knowledge from other domains, leveraging new computing power, and so forth.

 In the world of predictive modeling, there is that well-known theorem called "no-free lunch", which states that no one model works the best in all situations.
 In other words, if one beats the others in all cases across all measures, it is "too good to be true".
 We need the empirical studies that report what's NOT working well as much as the ones promoting the champions.